AgeevDmitryMinsk/AgeevDmitryMinsk/README.md

 # Hi there 👋 My name is Dmitry.
-### I'm interested in frontend development since 2020
+### I started studying frontend development in 2021.
 ### I'm responsible, motivated, easy-to-learn Frontend Developer.
 ### I like programming because it's interesting for me to see the result of the work I've done and to make user interface live and friendly.
 ### I am currently looking for a job as a Front-end developer.